hankehly/deploy-airflow-on-ecs-fargate/README.md

 ### Notes
 - To avoid collisions with other AWS resource, I often use `name_prefix` instead of `name` in terraform configuration files.
 This is also useful for resources like SecretManager secrets, which require a 7 day wait period before full deletion.

+### Todo
+- How many times does the airflow worker poll in 300 seconds?
+That should be the `NumberOfEmptyReceives` threshold, not zero.